angular/angular/aio/content/guide/glossary.md

 A design pattern and mechanism for creating and delivering parts of an application (dependencies) to other parts of an application that require them.

 In Angular, dependencies are typically services, but can also be values, such as strings or functions.
-An [injector](guide/glossary#injector) for an app (created automatically during bootstrap) creates dependencies when needed, using a configured [provider](guide/glossary#provider) of the service or value.
+An [injector](guide/glossary#injector) for an app (created automatically during bootstrap) instantiates dependencies when needed, using a configured [provider](guide/glossary#provider) of the service or value.

 Learn more in the [Dependency Injection](guide/dependency-injection) guide.